netcore-jsa/unimus-backup-exporter/README.md

 After the script runs, you will find your backups nested in a "backups" folder.
 Each device's backups are in their own folder, labeled by the device address and the Unimus device ID.

-Both versions are interchangeable: they read the same `unimus-backup-exporter.env`, write the same `backups/` tree, and push to git the same way.
-A shared test suite verifies their output is byte-identical, so you can switch between them or run them against the same backup repo.
+Both versions read the same `unimus-backup-exporter.env`, produce the same backup contents, and push to git the same way.
+They differ only in the filename timestamp: the Bash version uses local time (with `:`), while the PowerShell version uses UTC without `:` so names stay valid on Windows.
+A shared test suite verifies each version against its expected output.

 ## _Configuration File_